What Minimalism Is, What It Isn't, and Why It Can Benefit Your Life

 2. Minimalist homes are stark white boxes with no personality.

 I have a navy couch and green-painted end tables.
 My books are colorful and so is the art on my walls.
-Family photos and green plants add personality and life.
+Family photos and house plants add personality and life.

 A minimalist home can have plenty of color, texture, and comfort.
 It can display personal items that are meaningful to you.
 What it won't have is stuff that simply gathers dust or random items that have nowhere to belong.
 Again, the key is to keep what adds value to your life and remove the rest.